JohnTelford/mkdocs/docs/workstations.md

 There are a some Linux vendor supported hardware platforms or Linux software distributions.
 The diversity of Linux distributions means that not all software or hardware runs all distributions or applications.
 Software and software repositories may be specific to a particular distribution

-Not all peripheral device vendors suport Linux.
+Not all peripheral device vendors support Linux.
 The Linux open-source community supplies several missing device drivers.

 The price of Linux-based systems is attractive.
 The operating system software is free.
 Ready-made hardware platforms are available, or can be bare metal built by choosing hardware and software components, and having the skills to assemble and maintain them.